Whose Social Justice?

 “A Great Cloud of Witnesses…”

-You may not have realized it, but Christians likewise have often been advocates for true, biblical social justice in the footsteps of their Savior.
+You may not have realized it, but Christians likewise have often been advocates for true, biblical social justice in his footsteps.
 As another article puts it: “Whether we use the term or not, Christians are engaged in social justice when we advocate for issues such as abortion, racial reconciliation, religious liberty, and sex trafficking.”

-For example, when people from my home church work and volunteer at the Family Life Pregnancy Center, they are engaging in social justice.
+For example, when people from my home area work and volunteer at the Family Life Pregnancy Center, they are engaging in social justice.
 They are advocating for the lives of the unborn and their mothers.
 So if you’re a Christian who thinks that you don’t engage in social justice, think again.
-You’re simply just selective in the type of “social justice” you work for.
+You’re simply selective of the type of “social justice” you work for.

 The story of Saint Telemachus goes as follows: Telemachus was a Christian that felt called by God to go to Rome at the height of the Roman Empire.
 When he arrived, he was shocked and horrified at what he saw: slaves being thrown to the lions at the gladiatorial arenas before they were torn apart limb from limb.
 At the sight of the spectacle, Telemachus threw himself in the midst of a fight, waving his arms and pleading with the people to stop the madness.
 The crowd kept jeering and laughing at him until he was impaled by a gladiator.
 With his last, dying breath, gurgling up blood, he again pleaded for them to stop the fight.
 As one version of the story goes, the crowd fell silent, and one by one left the stadium.
 Not long afterward, the Roman government decided to outlaw the gladitorial fights.

 So what’s our takeaway?
 If you’re a Christian, engaging in social justice in some form or another is not an option, but an obligation.
-To “take back social justice” is to reclaim it under the lordship of Christ–to go off of what God says social justice is rather than the world’s, and we must not let the world’s definition of social justice redefine it for us.
+To “take back social justice” is to reclaim it under the lordship of Christ–to go off of what God’s definition of it.